polkadot-fellows/RFCs/text/0009-improved-net-light-client-requests.md

 ## Drawbacks

-This proposal doesn't handle one specific situation: what if a proof containing a specific item would exceed the response size limit?
+This proposal doesn't handle one specific situation: what if a proof containing a single specific item would exceed the response size limit?
 For example, if the response size limit was 1 MiB, querying the runtime code (which is typically 1.0 to 1.5 MiB) would be impossible as it's impossible to generate a proof less than 1 MiB.
 The response size limit is currently 16 MiB, meaning that no single storage item must exceed 16 MiB.

 Unfortunately, because it's impossible to verify a Merkle proof before having received it entirely, parsing the proof in a streaming way is also not possible.